hungryGeek16/Object-Detection/Social Distancing Detection/README.md

 1. ```main.py```: this file contains all the main code which runs to detect persons in the image.How function works and it's functionalities have been documented in that code file itself.

 2. ```helper.py```: this file contains three helper functions.
-The purpose of making a helper function file for three is to maintain code readablity.
+The purpose of making a helper file for three functions is to maintain code readablity.

 ### How to Run:
 ```python